 OverviewThe module introduces students to the field of Industrial Economics and studies why and how firms and industries behave and interact with each other.
-This is probably one of the most important and interesting areas in economics.
 Understanding firms' behaviour is relevant not only to the firms but also to the governments that design industrial policies in order to favour consumers without decreasing firms' efficiency.

 This module appears in:

 This module is an elective for all Single and Joint Honours degree programmes in Economics.